From Wikipedia, the free encyclopedia.

 Also, in Venice, Frìtołe had a resounding success until they were named the national sweet of the Serenissima Republic; in Veneto and Friuli’s whole territory, they soon became loved by everyone.
 The recipe of frittelle (1300) is identified as the most ancient document of Venetian cooking.
 It is kept in the Casanatense National Library in Rome.

-Frittelle were not made by just anyone, only by so-called fritoleri.
-The profession of fritoleri was a real corporation that had divided the territory in its own area of exclusivity.
-One could enter only having a father “fritolero.”
+Frittelle was not made by just anyone, only by so-called fritoleri.
+The profession of fritoleri was an actual corporation that had divided the territory in its area of exclusivity.
+Therefore, one could enter only having a father “fritolero.”
 This strategy allowed the corporation to survive until the end of the nineteenth century.